-9.Treatment 3 2 1 a.Performs treatment as outlined and instructed by supervisor 3 2 1 b.Uses constructive feedback from - supervisor and demonstrates implementation and improvement 3 2 1 c.
-Demonstrates skills in managing student 3 2 1 behavior during therapy d.Maintains student on task behavior during therapy 3 2 1 e.Uses appropriate feedback and ( reinforcement consistent discriminating and meaningful to student 3 2 1 f.
-Gives clear, concise, and appropriate 3 2 1 student directions 5 2 g.Applies knowledge of behavior management to therapy 3 2 1 h.Implements IEP goals and objectives in a 3 2 1 specified sequence ר 2 1 i.
-Demonstrates knowledge and understanding of each student's disorder, 3 2 1 goals, and objectives j.
-Can identify correct and incorrect responses and describe student behavior 3 2 1 and level of performance k.Reports, documents, and keeps supervisor informed of progress and needs of 3 2 1 students
+9.Treatment SLT 3 2 1 a.Performs treatment as outlined and instructed by supervisor 3 2 1 b.Uses constructive feedback from supervisor and demonstrates implementation and improvement 3 2 1 c.
+Demonstrates skills in managing student behavior during therapy 3 2 1 d.Maintains student on task behavior during therapy 3 2 1 e.
+Uses appropriate feedback and reinforcement consistent discriminating and meaningful to student 3 2 1 f.
+Gives clear, concise, and appropriate student directions 3 2 1 g.
+Applies knowledge of behavior management to therapy 3 2 1 h.Implements IEP goals and objectives in a specified sequence 3 2 1 i.
+Demonstrates knowledge and understanding of each student's disorder, goals, and objectives 3 2 1 j.
+Can identify correct and incorrect responses and describe student behavior and level of performance 3 2 1 k.Reports, documents, and keeps supervisor informed of progress and needs of students 3 2 1

-9.Treatment 3 2 1 a.Performs and demonstrates appropriate therapy treatment as outlined in IEP, observes SLT doing therapy 3 2 1 b.Gives constructive feedback to the SLT and helps SLT implement treatment giving positive feedback for improvement 3 2 1 c.
+9.Treatment SLP 3 2 1 a.Performs and demonstrates appropriate therapy treatment as outlined in IEP, observes SLT doing therapy 3 2 1 b.Gives constructive feedback to the SLT and helps SLT implement treatment giving positive feedback for improvement 3 2 1 c.
 Demonstrates skills and instructs SLT on effective techniques of managing student behavior during therapy 3 2 1 d.Instructs SLT on how to maintain on-task behavior of students during therapy 3 2 1 e.Demonstrates and teaches SLT appropriate, consistent, discriminating, and meaningful feedback and reinforcement to student 3 2 1 f.
 Gives student clear, concise, and appropriate directions 3 2 1 g.
-Demonstrates and shares knowledge of behavior management skills as they apply to individual therapy plans 3 2 1 h.Demonstrates how to implement IEP goals and objectives in a specified sequence 3 2 1 Demonstrates knowledge and understanding of each student's disorder goals and objectives, trains the SLT on how to follow treatment plan 3 2 1 j.
-Can identify correct and incorrect response, describe student behavior and level of performance, and effectively demonstrate skills to SLT 3 2 1 k.Instructs SLT on how to report, document, and keep the LEA informed of progress and needs of students 3 2 1
+Demonstrates and shares knowledge of behavior management skills as they apply to individual therapy plans 3 2 1 h.Demonstrates how to implement IEP goals and objectives in a specified sequence 3 2 1 i.
+Demonstrates knowledge and understanding of each student's disorder goals and objectives, trains the SLT on how to follow treatment plan 3 2 1

+9.Treatment SLP 3 2 1 j.
+Can identify correct and incorrect response, describe student behavior and level of performance, and effectively demonstrate skills to SLT 3 2 1 k.
+Instructs SLT on how to report, document, and keep the LEA informed of progress and needs of students 3 2 1

-Positive comments and/or plan for improvement:
+Positive Comments and/or Plan for Improvement: